metarush/firewall/README.md

 ### Summary

- - 5 fails = 15-minute temporary lock
+ - 5 fails within a 15-minute period = 15-minute temporary lock
  - 5 temporary locks = 24-hour lock

 Note: These settings can be changed